Equilibrium with Heterogeneous Information Flows: Introduction

 To prove this result, we embed the finite signal analysis into a sequence of markets where signals arrive at a function $\tau$ of the dyadic rationals.
 Under appropriate scaling, the market filtrations $\cbra{\filt^{N,m}}$ established at the discrete level, converge, in the sense of \cite{MR1113218, MR1739298, MR1837294}, to the filtration $\filt^{B,J}$, where $J_t = X_1 + Y_t$ where $Y$ is Gaussian process, whose mean and covariance function is determined entirely by the time function $\tau$ as well as the precision weighted risk tolerance function $\lambda$ of \eqref{E:ll_def}.
-To prove this result, we use results found in \cite{neufcourtthesis}\footnote{As \cite{neufcourtthesis} is unpublished, we offer proofs of statements there-in which are not evidently true.}.
+To prove this result, we adapt results found in \cite{neufcourtthesis}.
 Lastly, we identify the ``information drift'' (c.f. \cite{MR1940496}) process $\theta$ so that $B_\cdot - \int_0^\cdot \theta_u$ is a Brownian motion in the limiting filtration.

 This paper is organized as follows: the probabilistic and financial setup, along with the main result, is given in Section \ref{S:model}.
 Section \ref{S:ExpCaraEq} provides the core exponential-Gaussian equilibrium results, both over a single period and in continuous time, when agents have common information.
-Section \ref{S:EqEst} identifies the signal density processes which verify the relevant Jacod (c.f. \cite{Jacod1985}) conditions, and hence allow us to standard results on filtration enlargements.
-Section \ref{S:last_period} establishes equilibria over the last time period, using results in \cite{MR4192554}.
-Sections \ref{S:jump} and \ref{S:last} detail the inductive argument which establishes equilibrium over a jump and over an interval (not the last) of continuous trading.
-Section \ref{S:One_jump} provides a brief numerical example when there are two signals, displaying the jump in asset prices and afore-mentioned ``double jump'' in the trading strategies.
+Section \ref{S:EqEst} identifies the signal density processes which verify the relevant Jacod (c.f. \cite{Jacod1985}) conditions, and allow us to use standard results on filtration enlargements.
+Section \ref{S:pce_construct} establishes equilibria.
+Section \ref{S:One_jump} provides a numerical example when there are two signals.
 Section \ref{S:CJ} gives the convergence argument as the signals become more frequent.
-Proofs are in Appendices \ref{AS:ExpCaraEq} -- \ref{AS:CJ}.
+Appendix \ref{AS:strat} contains more information on the acceptable trading strategies, and proofs are in Appendices \ref{AS:ExpCaraEq} -- \ref{AS:CJ}.